GiorgioMartino/assn/README.md

 ## Data Description

 Information about each User, including login credentials, connected friends and received requests needs to be stored.
-Also, each Post must have his unique data and al the comments saved.
+Also, each Post must have his unique data and all the comments saved.

 The DataBase has been implemented in-memory.
 It consists of four different entities: